Fauzdar1/Github1s/README.md

 # Github1s Chrome Extension

 This is the **unofficial** Github1s chrome extension which provides a popup and a shortcut key to open the current github repository in Github1s's Visual Studio Code layout.
-It works either by pressing the key shortcut mentioned below or clicking the extensions' button.
+It works either by pressing the key shortcut mentioned below or clicking the extension's button.

 ## Screenshot